ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Sybil Attacks {#sybil}

-Several attacks on privacy or robustness involve malicious Clients uploading reports that are valid under the chosen VDAF but incorrect.
+Several attacks on the security of the VDAF ({{Section 9 of !VDAF}}) involve malicious Clients uploading reports that are valid under the chosen VDAF but incorrect.

 For example, a DAP deployment might be measuring the heights of a human population and configure a variant of Prio3 to prove that measurements are